AckerlyXu/heima/articles/load-balancer/load-balancer-get-started-internet-classic-portal.md

 ---
-title: Create an Internet-facing load balancer - Azure portal preview classic | Azure
+title: Create an Internet-facing load balancer - Azure Portal classic | Azure
 description: Learn how to create an Internet facing load balancer in classic deployment model using the Azure Classic Management Portal
 services: load-balancer
 documentationcenter: na